TonySl/BLK360_TLS/README.md

 ![stems and DEM](images/photo22.png)

-**Point cloud files of the plot have been made publicly available at:**
+**Point cloud files of the plot (raw points, ground points, and stem points) have been made publicly available at:**
 https://doi.org/10.6084/m9.figshare.14061602.v2